Bed (J. Holiday song): Music video

 The music video for "Bed" was directed by Jonathan Mannion.
 The video starts with J. Holiday in his tour bus.
 Not long after he goes to a motel where he is singing the first verse.
 There are scenes of the woman that he is singing about though she is not present with him.
 The first verse also consists of a scene of Holiday singing on a brown wall.
 Eventually he packs his things and is walking down a deserted road and soon gets to an automobile store and buys a car.
 He drives to his girlfriend's house and she jumps up and hugs him.
 Night falls and as the song states he puts her to "Bed".
 The camera then shows him waking up in the morning with his girlfriend still asleep.
 He picks up his plane tickets and leaves in a taxi, leaving the car he bought at his girlfriend's house.

 Remixes

-The official remix features American rappers Ja Rule and Trina, and uses the instrumental from R. Kelly's song "Number One".
+The official remix was released online on October 16, 2007 and features American rappers Ja Rule and Trina with re-sung verses and vocals by J. Holiday.
+The remix's main beat samples the instrumental of Luniz's 1995 song "I Got 5 on It" which samples Club Nouveau's 1987 song "Why You Treat Me So Bad".
+The remix also samples LL Cool J's "I Need Love" during Ja Rule's verse.
+It was produced by the Platinum Brothers.
 The second official remix features American rapper Fabolous.

 A cover of the song was created for Kanye West's Yeezy Season 5 fashion show in New York City.
-This version, a 17 minute rework by West and hip-hop production duo DJDS, was later released officially on SoundCloud on February 28, 2017, with vocals solely provided by The-Dream.
+This version, a 17-minute rework by West and hip-hop production duo DJDS, was later released officially on SoundCloud on February 28, 2017, with vocals solely provided by The-Dream.